MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-notificiations-customize-message.md

 In System Center - Operations Manager, you can customize the format that will be used for messages that notify you of alerts.
 The format of an alert notification is determined by the channel by which the notification is sent.
 Each channel type has a default format, as shown in the following examples.

 > [!NOTE]
-> The command channel type is not mentioned because it generates a command rather than a notification message.
+> The command channel type isn't mentioned because it generates a command rather than a notification message.

 ::: moniker range="sc-om-2019"